radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ### Control Panel

-Logs can be viewed and downloaded from Classic Control Panel > Server Control Panel > Log Viewer tab.
+Most logs can be viewed and downloaded from Classic Control Panel > Server Control Panel > Log Viewer tab.

 To switch to Classic Control Panel, use the menu options for the logged in user in the upper right corner of the page.